-- Professional Liability Insurance documentation - Field Placement Site Approval/Contract documentation
+- Professional Liability Insurance documentation - Field Placement Site Approval/Contract documentation - Some courses may require students to obtain their own field placements for observations.

 Please note: All students are required to use and pay for a professional service that collects and reviews important documents and records.
 This service not only stores documents confidentially (FERPA compliant) but allows Eastern University Field Placement coordinators electronic access to review documents.
+COURSES

-U.S. CITIZENSHIP REQUIREMENT FOR TEACHER CERTIFICATION CANDIDATES
+40 U.S. CITIZENSHIP REQUIREMENT FOR TEACHER CERTIFICATION CANDIDATES